Why 'Fake News' is Coming Soon to Your Hometown Newspaper

 Columnist Kathleen Parker said it best, “Only family-held papers seemed to sustain the degree of loyalty to the journalistic ideals that attracted my generation of reporters to the field.
 Back in the day, we really did want to save the world.”

 Carter Eskew of The Washington Post said, “Bezos built the greatest retailer in history understanding and anticipating what people want and giving it to them.
 But that’s an incomplete model for the news business.
 What people want is local, sports, human interest, gossip and rancorous and self-reinforcing debate.
 All that is great, but it needs to be put in service of what people and our democracy need: hard information, accountability, truth.
-That is what Bezos bought yesterday, and you can’t put a price on it.
+That is what Bezos bought, and you can’t put a price on it.
 Now he must protect it.”

 Is The Washington Post the ideal for journalism?
-Well, under current editor Len Downie The Post won 25 Pulitzer Prizes, the gold standard in the world of newspapers.
+Well, under editor Len Downie The Post won 25 Pulitzer Prizes, the gold standard in the world of newspapers.
 Twenty-five wins is the highest number of Pulitzers ever won by any paper under a single editor.

 (Fun Facts to Know and Tell: Joseph Pulitzer actually wrote for The Post while he was temporarily in the capital.)
 The newspaper has won 47 Pulitzer Prizes, including six separate awards in 2008, the second-highest number given to one newspaper in the same year.

-Ben Bradlee, Downie’s reknown predecessor, has just been awarded the Presidential Medal of Freedom, America’s highest civilian honor.
+Ben Bradlee, Downie’s reknown predecessor, has was awarded the Presidential Medal of Freedom, America’s highest civilian honor.
 He held that post for twenty-three of our nation’s most turbulent years (1968 – 1991).
 During his tenure The Post and The New York Times won a legal battle (1971) with the Nixon administration over the right to publish the Pentagon Papers, revealing President L.B.
 Johnson’s political maneuverings with the war in Vietnam.

 The next year Bradlee backed two never-heard-of reporters, Carl Bernstein and Bob Woodward, when they began investigating a break-in at the Democratic National Committee headquarters at the Watergate hotel.
 It started out as a simple item on the police blotter one slow Saturday night.
 Under persecution from the Nixon administration, their reporting traced the break-in all the way to the Oval Office.
 As a result, President Nixon resigned in August 1974.